MIRROR Trial: Addition of Methotrexate to Pegloticase Is Efficacious, Safe

 Immunogenicity

-The immunogenicity of pegloticase was lower in the presence of methotrexate:
+The immunogenicity of pegloticase was lower with the use of methotrexate:

-• The proportion of patients with postbaseline anti–polyethylene glycol (PEG) antibody positivity: 23% in the pegloticase plus methotrexate group vs. 50% in the pegloticase plus placebo group
+• The proportion of patients with post-baseline anti–polyethylene glycol (anti-PEG) antibody positivity: 23% in the pegloticase plus methotrexate group vs. 50% in the pegloticase plus placebo group

-In both treatment groups, fewer patients with anti-PEG antibody positivity were treatment responders during month 6 than patients without the antibodies (55% vs. 81%, respectively, in the methotrexate group; 25% vs. 58%, respectively, in the placebo group).
+In both treatment groups, fewer patients with anti-PEG antibody positivity were treatment responders during month 6 than patients without the antibodies (55% vs. 81%, respectively).
+There were 25% in the methotrexate group vs. 58% in the placebo group.

 Leave a Reply